artonomous/artonomous-mvp/README.md

 Every art piece conforms to the ERC721 Non-Fungible Token standard allowing it to be easily sold and transferred.

 Every art piece contains two core components.
-The hash of the generator & its blockhash (as input) chosen at the start of the auction.
+The hash of the generator & the block number of the start of its creation auction.
+Clients would use the block hash of that block as the input for the generator.

 ## Metadata